Get SET! - You should fill in SET forms for your classes --- # Pragmatics: Language in Context ### Will Styler - LIGN 101 --- ### Last time, we started with the cooperative principle - "If people are acting cooperatively, we can skip a whole lot of pain" - ... and we talked about the maxims that hel

 --- ### "Wow, text to speech is hard.
 I wonder why...
 I should take LIGN 168!" -

 --- ### Phonetics and Pragmatics - Stress for Contrastive Focus - "No, I saw STEVE last weekend" - "Tyresha went to the park last weekend" - "I went to the store" - "I went to THE STORE" --- ### Morphology and Phonology - Refrigerate (ɹə'fɹɪdʒɚeɪt) - Refrigerator (ɹə'fɹɪdʒɚeɪɾɚ) - Photograph (foʊɾə'gɹæf) - Photographer (fə'tɑgɹəfɚ) --- ### Syntax and Semantics - We've been all over that already - Verb frames, argument structure, etc. --- ### Syntax and Pragmatics - "I saw John last weekend" - "It was John that I saw last weekend" - "John is who I saw last weekend" - "Last weekend, I saw John" - "John, I saw last weekend" - "John?
 Saw him last weekend I did." --- ### Plus there are all the fields we haven't talked about yet... - Language Change/Historical Linguistics - Sociolinguistics - Psycholinguistics - Computational Linguistics - Neurolinguistics - Language Acquisition --- ### Every subfield interacts with every other subfield - These are not actually separate things, but a schema for representing knowledge in the field - We think about these as regions, but it's hard to draw exact lines - ... and the lines are different in each language --- ### You need to know all of them - Linguistics Grad School makes you do some work in every area - It is a poor linguist who knows only one subfield - This is an advantage to a LING major, rather than just taking one or two courses - P-side and S-side linguists are a thing --- # You cannot run - You cannot hide - Phonetics will find you. - (So just learn the damned IPA) --- ### I know what you're thinking - "Will, of course I want to declare a LIGN Major!
 What classes should I take!" --- ## Planning for your LING Major! --- ### Learn more about our majors [here](https://linguistics.ucsd.edu/undergrad/majors/index.html) - General Lingustics - "Which subfield do you like?"
-"Yes" - Speech and Language Sciences - This is how you can aim yourself towards Speech Pathology and Audiology - Cognition and Language - Focuses on language and the brain - Language and Society - Focuses on language and social issues - Language Studies - Focus on your language of choice --- ### Our classes are usually offered in the same quarters - **Fall:** 110 Phonetics - **Winter:** 111 Phonology, 121 Syntax, 112/113 Speech/Hearing Disorders - **Spring:** 120 Morphology, 130 Semantics, 160 Pragmatics --- ### There is one main sequence - Phonetics, then Phonology, then Morphology - Going out of order is a *bad* idea - The 120 instructor might let you, but you shouldn't do it unless you're ready to devote a lot of time to learning IPA and phonology --- ### Other Non-101 Classes from Will (to avoid?) - Graduate Phonetics Seminar - Winter 2025 - LIGN 113 (Hearing Science and Hearing Disorders) - Spring 2025 - LIGN 168 (Computational Speech Processing) - Winter/Spring 2026? --- ### We also have [a linguistics minor](https://linguistics.ucsd.edu/undergrad/majors/general-linguistics.html) - Take the six core linguistics classes - 101, Phonetics, Phonology, Morphology, Syntax, Semantics - Take Five Upper Division Linguistics Electives - Take one more class in another department that's language-related --- ### Contact
+"Yes" - Speech and Language Sciences - This is how you can aim yourself towards Speech Pathology and Audiology - Cognition and Language - Focuses on language and the brain - Language and Society - Focuses on language and social issues - Language Studies - Focus on your language of choice --- ### Our classes are usually offered in the same quarters - **Fall:** 110 Phonetics - **Winter:** 111 Phonology, 121 Syntax, 112/113 Speech/Hearing Disorders - **Spring:** 120 Morphology, 130 Semantics, 160 Pragmatics --- ### There is one main sequence - Phonetics, then Phonology, then Morphology - Going out of order is a *bad* idea - The 120 instructor might let you, but you shouldn't do it unless you're ready to devote a lot of time to learning IPA and phonology --- ### Other Non-101 Classes from Will (to avoid?) - LIGN 102 (Intro to P-Side Linguistics) - Winter 2025 - LIGN 168 (Computational Speech Processing) - Spring 2026 --- ### We also have [a linguistics minor](https://linguistics.ucsd.edu/undergrad/majors/general-linguistics.html) - Take six linguistics classes - Take Five Upper Division Linguistics Electives - Take one more class in another department that's language-related --- ### Our majors are changing! - LING 101 will cease being in Fall! - LING 1 will replace it, and 102/103 for majors - The new major structure is optional for you - Choose whichever path you'd like! --- ### Contact

 Thank you!